 The field instructor is a licensed social worker with at least three years of post-MSW experience and has completed or is willing to complete the Seminar in Field Instruction (SIFI).
 You will meet with your field instructor each week for 60-90 minutes.
 It’s an opportunity to review that week’s sessions and assignments, and to provide critical feedback regarding practice questions, techniques and issues of concern.

-Your field instructor will write up a formal evaluation of your performance at the end of each academic year.
-At the end of each semester, and before the official evaluation is written your field instructor will meet with you to assess your performance.
+Your field instructor will write up a formal evaluation of your performance at the end of each semester.
+Before the official evaluation is written your field instructor will meet with you to assess your performance.
 The meeting is an opportunity to address significant learning issues and themes for your future work together.

 The formal evaluation looks at:

 - the student’s involvement in the field instruction process and his/her involvement in the agency